dax8it/gatsby-starter-netlify-cms-v2/src/pages/blog/2019-06-14-why-dont-more-people-say-f-ck-it-and-become-self-employed.md

 ---
 templateKey: blog-post
-title: Why Don't More People Say F*ck it and Become Self-Employed
+title: Why Don't More People Say F*ck it and Become Self-Employed?
 date: 2019-06-14T16:33:57.554Z
 description: And What Does it Actually Take?
 tags: